 Service alerts allow you to provide updates whenever there is disruption on the network.
-Delays and cancellations of individual trips should usually be communicated using Trip updates.
+Delays and cancellations of individual trips should usually be communicated using Trip updates, or Vehicle Positions, using schedule_relationship in the Trip Descriptor.

 You have the option to provide the following: